Teach for America

-Teach For America (TFA) is an American nonprofit organization whose stated mission is to "enlist, develop, and mobilize as many as possible of our nation's most promising future leaders to grow and strengthen the movement for educational excellence."
+Teach for America (TFA) is an American nonprofit organization whose stated mission is to "enlist, develop, and mobilize as many as possible of our nation's most promising future leaders to grow and strengthen the movement for educational excellence."

 The organization aims to accomplish this by recruiting and selecting college graduates from top universities around the United States to serve as teachers.
 The selected members, known as "corps members," commit to teaching for at least two years in a traditional public or public charter K–12 school in one of the 52 low-income communities that the organization serves.
-Teach For America describes its model as a U.S. leadership development organization that prepares corps members to lead in classrooms and, later, in roles across education and other sectors.

 History

 TFA was founded by Wendy Kopp based on her 1989 Princeton University undergraduate thesis.
 Members of the founding team include value investor Whitney Tilson, former commissioner of the Internal Revenue Service Douglas Shulman, and president and CEO of Knowledge Is Power Program (KIPP) Richard Barth.

-Since the first corps was established in 1990, more than 42,000 corps members have completed their commitment to Teach For America.
+Since the first corps was established in 1990, more than 42,000 corps members have completed their commitment to Teach for America.
 In September 2015, the organization reached a milestone of 50,000 corps members and alumni, who have collectively taught more than 5 million students across the nation.

-The first 10 years of the organization are chronicled in Kopp's book One Day, All Children: The Unlikely Triumph of Teach For America and What I Learned Along the Way.
+The first 10 years of the organization are chronicled in Kopp's book One Day, All Children: The Unlikely Triumph of Teach for America and What I Learned Along the Way.

 In January 2011, Wendy Kopp released her second book, A Chance To Make History, which outlines what she has learned over the last twenty years working in American education.

+In April 2025, TFA appointed Aneesh Sohoni as its new chief executive.